Sirdsapes/configure-ad/README.md

 </p>
 <p>
 -In the DC-1 VM, open Active Directory Users and Computers.
 In the mydomain.com category, create a new Organization Unit named _EMPLOYEES.
 Right-click mydomain.com, New, Organizational Unit and name it _EMPLOYEES.
 Do this again but name the new OU _admins.
 -In the _admins group, create a new user.
 I named them Jane Doe.
 Their logon name will be whatever you chose, but since they'll be an admin, use jane_admin.
-Click next and create a password.
+Click next and create a password and uncheck User must change password at next logon and click Next to finish creating the user.
+-To make Jane an actual admin, we have to assign the account the role.
+Right click Jane Doe and open Properties and the Member Of tab and click Add.
+Add Jane to the Domain Admins group and click OK.
+Click Apply and OK.
 </p>
 <br />